aurtzy/linux-autosetup/linux-autosetup/jotter.md

     module that hosts all pack stuff

 config_parser.py
-    installs yaml if doesn't exist and then imports it reads config and passes correct arguments to create pack objects
+    installs yaml if it isn't installed and then imports it parses config and provides proper arguments to create pack objects

 config.yaml
     yes

-# BACKUP FUNCTIONS!!

-forgot that backup cmds were actually functions before... how to approach?

-functions would be written to take in parameters, with pack backup methods handling the moving around.

-# YAML has something called 'anchors', which may be useful to include

-# possibility of expired sudo?
+~~# possibility of expired sudo?~~

 if a cmd string contains multiple commands with sudo, sudo might expire without another prompt to enter in. is this handled by Popen.communicate? is it persisent, or only does it once?